NetTutor

 NetTutor is a Web-based online tutoring service, founded in 1995, in Tampa, Florida.
-All NetTutor operations are conducted at LSI’s main office in Tampa, Florida.
+All NetTutor operations are conducted at Link-Systems International’s main office in Tampa, Florida.

 History

-Link-Systems International was launched in 1995 with the goal of making academic resources available on the Web.
+The NetTutor website, trademark, and interface technology are owned by Link-Systems International (LSI), a privately held distance-learning software corporation in Tampa, Florida launched in 1995 with the goal of making academic resources available on the Web.
 The company was incorporated in the State of Florida on February 27, 1996.
-NetTutor was the firm's first product and went live later that year.
+NetTutor was the firm's first product and went live later that year, making it possibly the first private online tutoring service to provide tutoring in which the learner could choose tutoring that is either synchronous, with tutor and learner simultaneously online, or asynchronous, where the learner submits questions and receives a tutor's response via direct messaging.
 LSI began to lease the technology supporting NetTutor (also under the NetTutor name) in the following year.
-The NetTutor website, trademark, and interface technology are owned by Link-Systems International (LSI), a privately held distance-learning software corporation in Tampa, Florida.
-NetTutor went live in 1996, making it possibly the first private online tutoring service to provide tutoring in which the learner could choose tutoring that is either synchronous, with tutor and learner simultaneously online, or asynchronous, where the learner submits questions and receives a tutor's response via direct messaging.
-In 2016, the company announced that NetTutor had conducted three million online tutoring sessions.

 LSI also develops, maintains, and leases hosted access to the proprietary Java-based whiteboard-style interface (WorldWideWhiteboard) with which NetTutor conducts tutoring.